wujsAct/AAAI2021-Scalar-Embedding-of-Relative-Positions/README.md

-# On Scalar Embedding of Relative Positions in Attention Models
+# :book: On Scalar Embedding of Relative Positions in Attention Models

 ## Environment Setting
 The python environment is as follows: